-- 9 All projects located in EU, EFTA, Candidate and potential Candidate countries shall comply with the applicable national and EU legislation12 related to occupational and public health, safety and security as well as any obligations deriving from the relevant international conventions13 and multilateral agreements.
-Projects shall also consider relevant supporting guidelines14 and European standards15. - 10 For projects located in Candidate and potential Candidate countries, the promoter shall consider any timeframes for reaching compliance with specific EU legislation as agreed with EU through bilateral agreements and/or action programmes. - 11 Projects located in the rest of the world shall comply with the applicable national legislation and this standard which reflects the core principles and essential procedural elements laid down by the EU legislation that the EIB considers relevant regarding health, safety and security.
-In addition, projects shall, comply with any obligations deriving from the relevant international conventions 16 and multilateral agreementsand the project shall be designed and operated in alignment with international good practices.
+- 79 All projects located in EU, EFTA, Candidate and potential Candidate countries shall comply with the applicable national and EU legislation12 related to occupational and public health, safety and security as well as any obligations deriving from the relevant international conventions13 and multilateral agreements.
+Projects shall also comply consider with relevant supporting guidelines14 and European standards15. - 810 For projects located in Candidate and potential Candidate countries, the promoter shall consider any timeframes for reaching compliance with specific EU environmental legislation as agreed with EU through bilateral agreements and/or action programmes. - 911 Projects located in the rest of the world shall comply with the applicable national legislation and this standard which reflects the core principles and essential procedural elements laid down by the EU legislation that the EIB considers relevant regarding health, safety and security.
+In addition, projects shall, as well-comply with as any obligations deriving from the relevant international conventions and multilateral agreements.
+In addition, and the project shall be designed and operated in alignment with the relevant principles and standards set out in the EU policies and legislation and international good practices.